aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ---

-## Step 1: Open the Tool
+## Step 1: Find and Open the Tool

-1. Open the folder or link provided by IT Support. - link to download?
-It should be already installed or should be downloaded into a local folder.
-2. Find the approved Support Info Tool. - I hear this first time, it was never mentioned in this project.
-3. If the tool is provided in a compressed `.zip` folder, extract the folder first. - no conpressed folder is provided, if this is a company, because the IT Team had to prepeare the computer for this already.
+The Support Info Tool may be available in one of these ways:

+1. As a desktop shortcut prepared by IT Support.
+2. As an executable file in a local folder on the computer.

+If you are not sure where the tool is located, ask IT Support before running anything.

 ---